mateoneira/urban_simulation/README.md

     ```bash
     cd C:\Users\username\git\urban_simulation
     ```
-7. Create a new environment using the environment.yml file and activate environment.
+7. Create a new environment using the environment.yml file and activate the environment.
     - __Linux__ or __Mac__:
     ```bash
     conda env create -f environment.yml